 CompareNote similarities/differencesWe compare outcomes across three groups.

-CauseBring aboutStress can cause cognitive impairment
+CauseBring aboutStress can cause cognitive impairment.

 Lead toResult inPoor planning led to project failure.